kojix2/lolcat.cr/README.md

 ## Development

-Purpose:

-This project was created as a template or sample for creating a command line tool.
+This project was created as an example of a command line tool.
-It uses only standard libraries and is very simple in its mechanics.
+Use only standard libraries and keep it simple.

 ## Contributing